- DIVISION: Magnoliophyta

 Sundew nectar is sticky.

 Like other carnivorous plants, many sundews grow in places with wet, acidic soil that's poor in organic nitrogen and phosphorus: typically bogs, fens, swamps, and moist, sandy streambanks.
 Many grow in areas heavy with sphagnum moss.
-Other species grow in sandy, nutrient-poor soils that are dry for a good part of the year.
+Other varieties grow in sandy, nutrient-poor soils that are dry for a good part of the year.
 You can find sundews on every continent except Antarctica.

 Depending on the species, sundew leaves may be nearly circular or long and thread-like.
 Leaves are covered with hair-like tentacles, which may be brightly colored.
 At the tip of each tentacle, a globular gland secrets a sticky substance.

-Some tropical sundews grow year-round, but for most species, above-ground growth dies back in the winter and emerges again in spring.
+Some tropical sundews grow year-round, but for most, above-ground growth dies back in the winter and emerges again in spring.
 Sundews in cold, snowy climates survive the winter in a tightly packed bud called a hibernacula.
 On the other hand, some Australian sundews grow and flower during the wet winter and die back to the ground during the hot, dry summer.

-Carnivorous plant enthusiasts will find a variety of Drosera species available for sale.
+Carnivorous plant enthusiasts will find a variety of Drosera available for sale.
 Sundews from different climates have different growing requirements.